JiaMin-Lee/SPHYSICS_LJM_AY2018-2019-SEM2/README.md

 4.                    respond to use of EoS_Morris (but the use EoS_Morris still produce wrong results)
 5.                    modified subroutine gate so that it does not only creates vertical gate
 6.                    added in subroutine art_pressure to accomodate for EoS_Morris

+31/5/2019
+The modifications made in SPHYSICS2D are as follows:
+1. check_limits_2D.f : added in code to write a data file 'OutOfLimit' to record down the particles outside of limit